korchasa/awesome-chatgpt/README.md

 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) (★36069 TypeScript) - Flowise is a web-based application that allows users to create customized LLM flows via a user-friendly drag & drop interface.
 - [FujiwaraChoki/MoneyPrinter](https://github.com/FujiwaraChoki/MoneyPrinter) (★11517 Python) - MoneyPrinter is a tool that automates the creation of YouTube Shorts by allowing users to input a video topic.
 - [GerevAI/gerev](https://github.com/GerevAI/gerev) (★2769 Python) - Gerev is an AI-powered enterprise search engine for efficiently finding documents and conversations within organizations.
-- [KnowledgeCanvas/knowledge](https://github.com/KnowledgeCanvas/knowledge) (★0 TypeScript) - Knowledge is a versatile tool designed for managing and interacting with various online content through saving, searching, and chat functionalities.
-- [ObservedObserver/viz-gpt](https://github.com/ObservedObserver/viz-gpt) (★0 TypeScript) - VizGPT is a chat interface tool that generates contextual data visualizations from tabular datasets using natural language queries.
 - [OvidijusParsiunas/deep-chat](https://github.com/OvidijusParsiunas/deep-chat) (★1873 TypeScript) - Deep Chat is a fully customizable AI chat component that can be easily integrated into your website.
-- [Ryan-yang125/ChatLLM-Web](https://github.com/Ryan-yang125/ChatLLM-Web) (★0 JavaScript) - ChatLLM Web is a web-based application designed for chatting with language models like Vicuna directly in the browser.
-- [SkywalkerDarren/chatWeb](https://github.com/SkywalkerDarren/chatWeb) (★0 Python) - ChatWeb is a web application that can crawl and extract content from web pages and various document formats to answer questions and generate summaries.
 - [TavernAI/TavernAI](https://github.com/TavernAI/TavernAI) (★2341 JavaScript) - TavernAI is a frontend platform that enhances storytelling and chat interactions with multiple AI language models.
 - [WongSaang/chatgpt-ui](https://github.com/WongSaang/chatgpt-ui) (★1592 Vue) - WongSaang/chatgpt-ui is a web-based client for ChatGPT, supporting multiple users, languages, and database connections for persistent data storage.
-- [YaoApp/yao](https://github.com/YaoApp/yao) (★0 Go) - Yao is a performance app engine that allows developers to efficiently create web services and applications using AI and a visual interface.
 - [abinthomasonline/repo2txt](https://github.com/abinthomasonline/repo2txt) (★1168 JavaScript) - This project is a web-based tool that converts GitHub repository contents into a single formatted text file.
-- [adrianhajdin/threads](https://github.com/adrianhajdin/threads) (★0 TypeScript) - A full-stack clone of the messaging app Threads built with Next.js 13, featuring community management and dynamic user interactions.
 - [all-in-aigc/gpts-works](https://github.com/all-in-aigc/gpts-works) (★1575 TypeScript) - GPTs Works is a third-party GPTs store that enables users to explore and search for various GPT models.
 - [anse-app/anse](https://github.com/anse-app/anse) (★1919 TypeScript) - Anse is a web application providing an improved user interface for AI chats, notably featuring support for ChatGPT, DALL-E, and Stable Diffusion.
 - [anse-app/chatgpt-demo](https://github.com/anse-app/chatgpt-demo) (★8021 TypeScript) - The project is a minimal web interface for the OpenAI GPT-3.5 Turbo ChatGPT API, providing an easy way to interact with the conversational AI model.
-- [bitswired/rustgpt](https://github.com/bitswired/rustgpt) (★0 Rust) - RustGPT is a web-based ChatGPT UI built with Rust and HTMX that emphasizes performance and simplicity.
 - [coaidev/coai](https://github.com/coaidev/coai) (★8034 TypeScript) - CoAI is a next-generation AI one-stop internationalization solution that supports multiple AI models with rich features.
-- [dillionverma/llm.report](https://github.com/dillionverma/llm.report) (★0 TypeScript) - llm.report is an open-source logging and analytics platform for analyzing OpenAI's ChatGPT API requests and costs.
 - [dqbd/tiktokenizer](https://github.com/dqbd/tiktokenizer) (★1009 TypeScript) - Tiktokenizer is a web-based tool for calculating tokens using OpenAI's tiktoken tokenizer.
 - [guangzhengli/ChatFiles](https://github.com/guangzhengli/ChatFiles) (★3311 TypeScript) - ChatFiles is a web application to chat with uploaded files using GPT and Embeddings, managed with Vercel.
 - [hahahumble/speechgpt](https://github.com/hahahumble/speechgpt) (★2760 TypeScript) - SpeechGPT is a web application that allows users to converse with ChatGPT, enhancing language skills and providing fun interaction.
-- [homanp/langchain-ui](https://github.com/homanp/langchain-ui) (★0 JavaScript) - LangChain UI is an open-source, no-code toolkit for creating and hosting chatbots.
 - [infiniflow/ragflow](https://github.com/infiniflow/ragflow) (★43752 Python) - RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine that leverages deep document understanding to provide accurate question-answering capabilities.
 - [microsoft/HydraLab](https://github.com/microsoft/HydraLab) (★1103 Java) - Hydra Lab is an intelligent framework for easily building and managing cloud testing infrastructures.
-- [miurla/babyagi-ui](https://github.com/miurla/babyagi-ui) (★0 TypeScript) - BabyAGI UI is a web application designed to provide an easy interface for running and developing BabyAGI.
 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) (★14899 TypeScript) - WebLLM is an in-browser inference engine that brings large language model capabilities directly to web applications without requiring server support.
 - [pashpashpash/vault-ai](https://github.com/pashpashpash/vault-ai) (★3322 JavaScript) - OP Vault is a web application that allows users to upload custom documents and interact with them through AI-driven question and answer capabilities.
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) (★33043 TypeScript) - SiYuan is a privacy-first, self-hosted personal knowledge management software designed for efficient information handling.